mikeroyal/NixOS-Guide/README.md

  - [Mach-nix](https://github.com/DavHau/mach-nix) is a tool that makes it easy to create and share reproducible python environments or packages.
 Existing tools for python package management often suffer from reproducibility and complexity issues, requiring a multitude of tools and additional virtualization layers to work sufficiently.

+  - [Digga](https://github.com/divnix/digga) is a flake utility library that helps you declaratively craft and manage all three layers of your system environment within a single nix flakes repository:

+    * Development shells (via numtide/devshell).
+    * Home environments (via nix-community/home-manager).
+    * Host configurations (via NixOS/nixpkgs/nixos).

+ - [Impermanence](https://github.com/nix-community/impermanence) is a set of modules to help you handle persistent state on systems with ephemeral root storage.

+ - [NixOS Vagrant Plugin](https://github.com/nix-community/vagrant-nixos-plugin) is a plugin that adds nix provisioning for [NixOS](https://nixos.org/) guests to [Vagrant](https://www.vagrantup.com/).

  - [Fenix](https://github.com/nix-community/fenix) is a Rust toolchains and Rust analyzer nightly for nix.

  - [NixOS-WSL](https://github.com/nix-community/NixOS-WSL) is a minimal root filesystem for running NixOS on WSL.
 It can be used with DistroLauncher as ```install.tar.gz``` or as input to ```wsl --import --version 2```.